Hazel (Tree)

 Allergy Symptoms

-Hazel pollen commonly causes:
+Hazel pollen causes:

 - Sneezing and runny or congested nose

-- Itchy, watery, and red eyes
+- Itchy, watery, red eyes

 - Coughing and throat irritation